Innovation and collaborative, synchronized program management for new programs

 To support and further develop its competencies in China and remain a preferred partner of Chinese original equipment manufacturers (OEMs), the executive level resolved to roll out the program in the GF Automotive plants in Suzhou, China and Kunshan, China in 2012.
 The Suzhou plant specializes in the manufacture of magnesium and aluminum die castings for the automotive industry, and the plant in Kunshan manufactures cast iron components.

 All QMS modules were successfully implemented at both plants and went operative within just nine months in 2013.

 Right from the start, users enthusiastically accepted the site because a Chinese user interface enabled them to use all the applications.
-Siemens PLM Software provided training sessions in Chinese, which were well received.
+Siemens Digital Industries Software provided training sessions in Chinese, which were well received.

 Using QMS increases transparency within the company and enhances the communication of experiences on a plantindependent basis.
 Using the QMS system supports the optimization of the complete product lifecycle.

 In standardized processes, all relevant data is monitored and managed by the respective employees.
 This considerably simplifies the data tracking process and facilitates reduced reaction times.